nilsmartel/red-flux/README.md

 # red-flux

-Data used for training (satfaces.txt) stolen from [thhe xkcd color survey](https://blog.xkcd.com/2010/05/03/color-survey-results/).
+Data used for training (satfaces.txt) stolen from [the xkcd color survey](https://blog.xkcd.com/2010/05/03/color-survey-results/).

 Read through this.
 It's hilarious